Skip to content

 • Paprika – A good ground paprika is perfect for this recipe.

-• Onions – Small diced yellow, white, or sweet onions will do.
+• Onion – Small diced yellow, white, or sweet onion.
+The finer the dice, the better it blends in.

 • Seasonings – Worcestershire, tabasco, salt, and pepper is what you’ll need.

-• Parsley – This is optional, but it does add a hint of color and flavor.
+• Parsley – This is optional, but it does add a hint of color and freshness.

 How to Make Russian Dressing from Scratch